 - Federal breaks.
 The federal tax credit program has been extended.
 The tax credit equals 30% of the cost of your commercial solar panel installation, parts, labor, and other service costs.
 Additionally, you can claim depreciation on the Modified Accelerated Cost Recovery schedule (MACRs) compressing the depreciation into 5 years resulting in additional tax savings.

 - Increased property value.
 Property buyers are willing to pay more for a property that is energy self-sufficient with lower operating costs.
 Studies show a 1:20 ratio for savings to property value increase, so for every dollar you save on your utility bill, the property value goes up $20.
+Along with the property value, self-sufficient energy will also help increase your home’s equity value, which can be found using an equity release calculator.

 - State programs.
 State sponsored incentives further reduce the burden of upfront costs for your commercial solar panel installation.